-Discover Greece as never before by deep diving into its most exhilarating national festivity, the Carnival, with our 2024 guide.
-This year, mark your calendar for March 17th as the key date of the thrilling Greek Carnival, or “Apokries,” unfolds, beckoning the adventurous soul to experience a side of Greece widely unseen by the casual visitor.
-This isn’t your average holiday getaway, it’s an invitation to those looking to explore the authentic essence of Greek culture beyond the tourist paths.
+Discover Greece as never before by deep diving into its most exhilarating national festivity, the Carnival.
+This year, mark your calendar for February 15 as the key date of “Apokries,” unfolds, beckoning adventurous souls to experience a side of Greece widely unseen by the casual visitor.
+Carnival invites those looking to explore the authentic essence of Greek culture and age-old customs, beyond the classic summertime tourist paths.

-While they may not mirror the extravagant size and bombastic popularity of Rio’s world famous Carnival, the Greek versions we present here each offer their own brand of rich ambience, unique traditions and thrilling revelry, with reenactments of pagan traditions, spirited dances and satirical jests that capture the essence of special communal gatherings, stories kept alive through the ages and free-flowing fun.
+While they may not mirror the extravagant size and bombastic popularity of Rio’s world-famous Carnival, the Greek versions we present here each offers their own brand of rich ambience, unique traditions and thrilling revelry, with reenactments of pagan traditions, spirited dances and satirical jests that capture the essence of special communal gatherings, stories kept alive through the ages and free-flowing fun.

 Patra’s carnival stands as Greece’s most celebrated carnival event, situated just 3.5 hours from Athens in the (very) picturesque region of northern Peloponnese.
 Each year, it draws a crowd of about 250,000 visitors, a testament to its popularity and scale among Greeks.